Eustaquio122/CV/README.md

 #### Creative Thinking

 Having worked many years in an industry such as film I think creativity is a given.
-But what I wish to emphasize with the term "Creative Thinking", is not only the ability to come up with imaginative and innovative ideas but also to do so in a thought process that successfully appliesto a given context, being able to use new ideas to overcome challenges and make the best out of specific situations.
+But what I wish to emphasize with the term "Creative Thinking", is not only the ability to come up with imaginative and innovative ideas but also to do so in a thought process that successfully applies to a given context, being able to use new ideas to overcome challenges and make the best out of specific situations.
 When I was directing my first short film, in 2009, I was informed by production that, due to budget constraints, we wouldn't be able to shoot the final scene of the movie, which took place on a train.
 I decided to adapt to what might be available, and rewrote the whole scene - at the end, the main character didn't depart on a train, but instead on a bike.
 This is what the poster for the film came to be: http://www.imdb.com/title/tt1455614/mediaviewer/rm3235941632

 #### Analytical Thinking